 My name is Dave.
 I am a coder by day and trader by night.
 On this site, I share my experience Trading Forex, Precious Metals, Crypto Currencies, and CFDs on Stocks, Indices and Commodities.

+Trading is hard.
+The most important thing you need to know, is WHY you want to trade.
+Otherwise you will give up.
 To read about why I trade and why I think you should too, you can read this post.

 Becoming a trader is a process.
 And although some people have a natural ability to be successful in trading, most others do not have this.